Divyanth2468/Mapty/README.md

 - Displays current location
 - Reset button to erase all workout data
 - Ability to delete individual workouts
+- Ability to sort workouts based on distance,duration and time.

 ## Screenshots